New perspective on symmetry breaking in a clean antiferromagnetic chain: Spin-selective transport and NDR phenomenon: Numerical Results and Discussion

 It clearly suggests that $H_{\uparrow}$ and $H_{\downarrow}$ are symmetric to each other.
 The symmetric nature can be understood as follows.
 For the clean AFM chain, the site energies for up spin electrons at different sites are: $-h,h,-h,h,.....$, and for the down spin case, they are: $h,-h,h,-h,.....$.
 Since the hopping strengths are identical, $H_{\uparrow} $ and $H_{\downarrow}$ lead to the same set of eigenenergies, resulting in identical DOS.
 Once the bias drop along the chain is incorporated, the effective site energies get modified distinctly for the two spin cases, and hence, the symmetry between $H_{\uparrow}$ and $H_{\downarrow}$ is lost.
 As $H_{\uparrow}$ and $H_{\downarrow}$ provide different sets of energy eigenvalues, the DOS spectra no longer match with each other for non-zero bias drop (Fig.~\ref{fig:f3} (b)).
 Moreover, we find a large gap across $E=0$, for $V=0$ case due to the binary nature of site energies, i.e, $-h,h,-h,h,.....$, and two sub-bands appear.
 This binary nature starts disappearing with a non-zero bias drop, and it vanishes in the limit of a large drop.

 Thus, the role of bias drop in the clean AFM chain in producing a mismatch among up and down spin channels is clear.
 Now, we will be focusing on how the bias drop affects different spin dependent transport phenomena.
 Figure~\ref{fig:f4} displays up and down spin transmission probabilities, as a function of energy $E$, under three different biased conditions.
 For the zero-biased condition, an exact overlap occurs between $T_{\uparrow}$ and $T_{\downarrow}$, whereas they are misaligned at non-zero biases, and these features are well understood from the previous analysis.
 From each sub figure it is found that the resonant peaks are obtained at some discrete energies.
-These energies are associated with the eigenenergies of the AFM chain.
-A careful inspection reveals that the number of resonant peaks is not identical in these three cases of $V$.
-It decreases with increasing $V$.
-This is indeed quite interesting and important as well.
-For a finite $V$, the site energies are non-uniform, and because of that, some states start to localize~\cite{loca} and it becomes more pronounced with increasing the bias strength.
-With decreasing the number, the heights of the peaks also get shortened compared to unity due to the scattering of electrons from the non-uniform site energies.
-The localized states do not allow electron transfer, resulting in a reduced number of transmission peaks across the full energy window.
-For a large enough $V$, all states will be localized and no transmission will be obtained.